joncamp/quicklink2dotnet/QuickLink2DotNet/Examples/README.txt

 				calibration it performs to the file "c:\qlcalibration.qlc", and it saves the device password to the file "c:\qlsettings.txt".
-				The password file is necessary for the other two programs (GazeInfo2 and VideoViewer) to function.
+				The password file is necessary for the other two programs (GazeInfo2 and VideoViewer2) to function.
 The calibration file is optionally used by the GazeInfo2 program to display the user's gaze point.